 This pack also has a sleeping bag compartment with an internal divider, as well as sleeping pad straps.
 There are also ice axe loops on the sides of the front panel, and multiple daisy chain webbings.
 The only thing this expedition backpack lacks is a dedicated spot for trekking poles, but you can easily store those in the stretchy side pockets.
 The two sets of compression straps will keep the poles firmly in place.

-There are also lots of external pockets on this backpack – hip belt pockets, two zippered front pockets and a top lid pocket.
+There are also lots of external pockets on this backpack – hip belt pockets, two zippered front pockets, and a top lid pocket.
 And the pack also has a few internal pockets, including a hydration sleeve.
-Which is the only feature I’m not a fan of – internal reservoir sleeves are not very convenient on backpacks that have such a large capacity.
+This is the only feature I’m not a fan of – internal reservoir sleeves are not very convenient on backpacks that have such a large capacity.

 Another thing you will love about this backpack is the back system.
 It is heavily padded, well ventilated, and highly adjustable.
 Plus, there are several attachment points on the shoulder straps, so you can always have some of the most important things within hand’s reach.

-The main compartment of this bag is really spacious, and it features top, bottom and side access.
+The main compartment of this bag is really spacious, and it features top, bottom, and side access.
 You also have the option of attaching gear to the top of the pack, thanks to the utility loops on the lid.
-And of course, there are multiple other attachment point on the backpack’s exterior, including sleeping pad straps and trekking pole loops.
+And of course, there are multiple other attachment points on the backpack’s exterior, including sleeping pad straps and trekking pole loops.

 If you want a backpack that is suitable for week-long expeditions, the Denali is probably your best option.
 It has a capacity of 100 liters, which should be enough even for the most demanding adventures.
 And it has all the necessary features to ensure you are still comfortable, even when carrying some insanely heavy loads.